swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 In Python, variable names:

- - must begin with a letter, and
+ - variable names can include upper and lowercase letters, digits, and underscores, but cannot start with a digit
  - are [case sensitive]({{ page.root }}/reference/#case-sensitive).

 This means that, for example: